Powered by Google translate

 It has already been shown that for a sinusoidal waveform:

-The relationship between peak and RMS is known as the Crest Factor and is defined as:
+The relationship between peak and RMS is known as the Crest Factor and is defined as the ratio of Peak Value and the effective value (RMS).

 Thus for a sinusoid: